 Solo founders with AI now compete with small teams.
 This has two implications:

 For solo founders: You can now build things that previously required a team.
-A content engine, a product line, a marketing operation, a customer service system — all buildable by one person with AI.
+A content engine, a product line, a marketing operation, a customer service system - all buildable by one person with AI.
 The constraint is no longer capacity.
-It is direction.
+It's direction.
 Knowing what to build matters more than having the people to build it.
 The founders who mistake AI-powered output volume for AI-powered strategic clarity fall into the trap of building more instead of building better.

-For small teams: If a solo founder with AI can produce 80% of what your 5-person team produces, your team’s value must come from the remaining 20% — the creativity, the relationships, the strategic insight, the execution quality that AI cannot match.
+For small teams: If a solo founder with AI can produce 80% of what your 5-person team produces, your team’s value must come from the remaining 20% - the creativity, the relationships, the strategic insight, the execution quality that AI can't match.
 If your team is spending most of its time on tasks that AI can do, you have a problem.

 The velocity principle applies with amplified force.
 Speed was always an advantage.
 With agentic AI, the speed advantage for small operators is exponential.
 A solo founder can test an idea in a week that a larger company takes a quarter to evaluate.
 An AI agent can research a market, draft a landing page, build a prototype, and generate test traffic - all orchestrated from a single brief.